E-commerce

 Which method should you choose first?

-Often the post-purchase survey and behavioral analysis: they are quick to implement and provide trends.
-Add the chatbot once flows are stabilized.
+Often the post-purchase survey and behavioral analysis: they are quick to implement and reveal trends.
+Add the chatbot once the flows have stabilized.

-A customer impact / implementation effort matrix, or a weighted score if you have multiple criteria (legal risk, ticket volume, exposed revenue).
+Customer impact / implementation effort matrix, or weighted score if you have several criteria (legal risk, ticket volume, revenue at risk).

 Can a chatbot replace surveys?

-It complements them: spontaneity and context for the chatbot, representativeness and long-term series for well-targeted questionnaires.
+It complements them: spontaneity and context for it, representativeness and long-term series for well-targeted questionnaires.

-Continuously for weak signals (chat, reviews), and at fixed milestones for longer surveys (quarterly, semi-annually).
+Continuously for weak signals (chat, reviews), and at fixed milestones for longer surveys (quarter, half-year).

 Two to four weeks for a first loop (objectives, one channel, tracking dashboard, owner) is realistic in an e-commerce SME.